eamigo86/graphene-django-extras/README.rst

 3- Defining Mutations:
 **********************

-You can define traditional mutations that use Input Types or Mutations based on DRF SerializerClass:
+You can define traditional mutations that use InputTypes or Mutations based on DRF serializers:

 .. code:: python